 All luggage, including hand and check-in will be x-rayed at embarkation and disembarkation.
 You must declare to Customs all amounts of alcohol in excess of the local Customs limits.

 If you have any medicines or medical devices these must be kept with you in your carry-on luggage.
 For your own safety, do not pack them into your checked baggage.

 Some things are NOT permitted on board:

 We strongly recommend you arrange adequate travel insurance cover for yourself and your travelling party.
 To do so, you can visit our Insurance page or contact our insurance parter MyTrip insurance on 1800 061 568.
-To make the most of your itinerary, visit our Shore Excursions page for great value tours and activities.

 Visit our Online Check-in page